secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

    - Both the registration record and the opportunity record will be updated with the approval information.
 6. Manually change the `Account Name` field to the partner account.
 This should **not** be the MSP End User (i.e., customer) account.
 7. If you created a new opportunity during this process (see step 4 above), `Opportunity Owner` will need to be updated:
-  - If the MSP End User account is assigned to a SAL/AE, update `Opportunity Owner` to the SAL/AE who owns the MSP End User account using the Change Opportunity Owner button; or,
+  - If the MSP End User account is assigned to a Sales Rep, update `Opportunity Owner` to the Sales Rep who owns the MSP End User account using the Change Opportunity Owner button; or,
-  - If the MSP End User account is not yet assigned to a SAL/AE, chatter @sales-support and request that `Opportunity Owner` and MSP End User (i.e., customer) account be assigned to a SAL/AE.
+  - If the MSP End User account is not yet assigned to a Sales Rep, chatter @sales-support and request that `Opportunity Owner` and MSP End User (i.e., customer) account be assigned to a Sales Rep.
 8. Connect the GitLab Sales Rep to the MSP Partner Rep so they can discuss and align on opportunity and quote details.
 9. Provide [Deal Desk MSP quoting](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#msp-quotes) and [internal Partner Program discounting](https://docs.google.com/document/d/1qiT_2EsnL20c4w0hyZ_CGaJQIzj8CSCsHERoR80cwws/edit?usp=sharing) guideline links to the GitLab Sales Rep so they have the details necessary to create a quote.